-There are times when a battery in a vehicle has such a low charge and in a emergency needs a jump start from another car to help it start.
+There are times when a battery in a vehicle has such a low charge and in an emergency needs a jump start from another vehicle.

-This is done with jumper cables that hook to the battery on a car with a good battery to the dead battery.
+This is done with jumper cables that hook to the battery on a vehicle with a good battery to the vehicle with a dead battery.

 Using jumper cables to jump start another vehicle is not difficult but can cause damage if done wrong.

-…Every Battery is also clearly marked with – and + symbols.
+- Each Battery will be clearly marked with – (Negative) and + (Positive) symbols.

 Step By Step How To Use Jumper Cables With Pictures

-After the jumper cables are hooked up correctly start the vehicle with the good battery.
-Let it run for 5-10 minutes so it charges the dead battery.
+- After the jumper cables are hooked up correctly, start the vehicle with a good battery.
+Let it run for 5-10 minutes, so it charges the dead battery.

-Any time electrical current is used there is a possibility of sparks or damage.
+Any time an electrical current is used, there is a possibility of sparks or damage.
 This is because Positive and Negative can never touch.

 It is also always a good idea to use a multi meter to test voltages when needed.